rworsnop/vertx-beans/README.md

 ## Configuring Vert.x Beans

-Vert.x Beans doesn't require configuration, but there are a number of properties that can be supplied to it via Spring's property placeholder mechanism.
+Vert.x Beans doesn't *require* configuration, but there are a number of optional properties that can be supplied to it via Spring's property placeholder mechanism.
 (For example, they'd live in `application.properties` in a basic Spring Boot application.)

 Here are the properties: